shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

        \braket{a^♯ | ∂_y} & \braket{b^♯ | ∂_y} \\
    \end{vmatrix}

-Or put together in a condensed form:
+Or put together in condensed form:

 .. math::